 The currently supported base CNI solutions for Charmed Kubernetes are:

-By default, Charmed Kubernetes will deploy the cluster using flannel.
+By default, Charmed Kubernetes will deploy the cluster using calico.
 To chose a different CNI provider, see the individual links above.

 The following CNI addons are also available: